oguialmeida/-IA-Language-Agent/readme.md

 This project is a **Language Translation System** designed to provide advanced text translation capabilities using a transformer-based language model.
 The system consists of two main components:

 1. **Transformer Agent**: A Python-based backend that performs the actual language translation.
-2. **Node.js API**: A lightweight API that receives user input, processes it, and communicates with the transformer agent to return translated text.
+2. **Fast API**: A lightweight API that receives user input, processes it, and communicates with the transformer agent to return translated text.

 ## Project Structure